codingTheWorld777/react-mini-projects/06-widgets/README.md

 * Navigation in React / Routing
     * Learn **"popstate"** event of **window** and to add a history entry to the history stack by **window.history.pushstate(...)**.

+## REMARK
+* In src/apis/translate.js, you should produce an API key in order to run this app.